-Let us give you an example: If it takes 15 minutes for the Bridesmaids to travel to the venue, it will also take 15 minutes for the car to return to collect the Bride, it will then take another 15 minutes to travel back to the venue with the Bride, this does not take into account the time it takes to disembark and embark the passengers or the photographs taken on the Bridesmaids arrival.
-Therefore if it is a 15 minute each way trip the Bridesmaids will be waiting at the church at least 35 minutes before the Bride arrives and will also be there before some of the guests, this is why we advise a second car may be more practical for a journey of over 10 minutes in each direction.
-You must also consider possible traffic and road conditions, if these are not good an earlier journey using the Bride’s car may mean it becomes delayed returning to collect the Bride or if the weather is not good, dirty by the time the Bride travels.
+If it takes 15 minutes for the Bridesmaids to travel to the venue, it will also take 15 minutes for the car to return to collect the Bride.
+It will then take another 15 minutes to travel back to the venue with the Bride, this does not take into account the time it takes to disembark and embark the passengers, any possible traffic and road conditions, car's turn around time or the photographs taken on the Bridesmaids arrival.
+Therefore it means the bridesmaids will be waiting at the church at least 35 minutes before the Bride arrives, possibly arriving before the Wedding Guests and possibly clashing with an other earlier wedding booked by the ceremony or church venue.

 After the ceremony the main car is usually reserved for just the newly wed couple to enjoy and have a relaxing time or even stop-off for photo opportunities en-route to the reception, allowing all guests to reach the reception prior to the couple's arrival.
 Using the main Bridal car for others after the ceremony for the trip to the reception venue prior to the Bride travelling is therefore not recommended, even if distances are short.

 You can request additional "bridemaids journey" on our enquiry form.
 If you have already made a booking you can request for an extra journey to be added.